AIdeveloper-oz/AutonomousDriving/DNN-Note.md

 <p align="center">
   <img src ="./images/Dropout2.png" width="700"/>
 </p>
-Note that, in order to get the same expectation of output activation, when we drop some input activations during training we need to scale the rest.
-And in the testing the drop and scaling are removed.
+Note that, in order to get the same expectation of outgoing activation, when we drop some incoming activations during training we need to scale the rest.
+And in the testing stage, the drop and scaling are removed.
 <p align="center">
   <img src ="./images/Dropout3.png" width="700"/>
 </p>